-Again as a point of comparison, here are the sketches as they appear in Boyle’s report from the 1890’s – I am again struck by how straight Boyle made everything.
+Again as a point of comparison, here are the sketches as they appear in Boyle’s report from the 1890s – I am again struck by how straight Boyle made everything.
 He certainly seemed to be lacking the artist’s sensibility that Dewdney had in spades.
-It is also be a reflection of the era each lived in – the rather starchy Victorian Era versus the freewheelin’ 1960’s.
+It is also a reflection of the era each lived in – the rather starchy Victorian Era versus the free-wheelin’ 1960s.

-I am a bit confused here by Boyle’s numbering system. #26 and #34 are right next to each other and yet not numbered that way.
-Also, since the the pictographs sketched below are closer to #37 – the “Mishupeshu” pictograph panel – you’d think that their number would higher than the “Nanabush” pictograph on the right.
+I am a bit confused here by Boyle’s numbering system. #26 and #34 are right next to each other but not numbered that way.
+Also, since the pictographs sketched below are closer to #37 – the “Mishupeshu” pictograph panel – you’d think their number would be higher than the “Nanabush” pictograph on the right.

-Of all the Mazinaw rock faces, this is the only one which even gets a mention in Grace Rajnovich’s Reading Rock Art: Interpreting The Indian Rock Paintings Of The Canadian Shield.
+Of all the Mazinaw rock faces, this is the only one that even gets a mention in Grace Rajnovich’s Reading Rock Art: Interpreting The Indian Rock Paintings Of The Canadian Shield.
 She writes:

 The Mazinaw Lake pictographs in eastern Ontario are puzzling to this author.
 The repeated “honeycomb” or “picket fence” signs (Figure 143) do not occur elsewhere in Shield rock art, so the site appears to be unique, perhaps someone’s deeply personal dream.
 (161)

 She notes that a birch bark scroll found in northwestern Ontario at Burntside Lake has similar designs.
 However, her comment about the site as the possible expression of “someone’s deeply personal dream” is perplexing.
 She must be referring to this particular rock face, not the entire site.